Jessamine-gif/sephora-product-value-analysis/README.md

 - Price and rating show only a **weak correlation**; expensive products do not necessarily earn higher satisfaction.
 - Most brands fall into the **mid-range tier ($30–$60)**.
-- Value scores vary substantially, and many premium/luxury brands perform poorly in rating-to-price efficiency.
+- Value scores vary substantially, and many premium or luxury brands perform poorly in rating-to-price efficiency.
 - Review volume does not strongly predict value.
 - **Rosebud Perfume Co., Jack Black, and The Ordinary** rank among the strongest value-efficient brands.